Alumni On The Move: Amy Dukes

 Q: Were there any specific courses, instructors or projects that stood out to you through the course of your master's program?

 A: I had some really great instructors.
-It was really nice that the instructors have worked in the industry, so they have seen it all and they really had good suggestions.
-They had an understanding that yes, we're asking you to do this for school, but we understand that in the industry it's gonna be a little bit different.
+It was really nice that the instructors have worked in the industry, so they have seen it all and had really good suggestions to improve students’ work.
+They had an understanding that yes, we're asking you to do this for school, but we understand that in the industry it's going be a little bit different.
+They helped us to understand how we can apply the classwork to our real jobs.

 I can't really highlight any one instructor because they were all really great.
-There was probably something that I got special from each instructor just because of their background.
+There was probably something that I got special from each instructor because of their varied backgrounds.
 The discussions were absolutely amazing because you can have a discussion with your instructor, but also with your peers.
 It wasn't quite like being in a classroom, but the content and the focus of the discussion stayed on point because it was written and there were certain parameters around it.
-So there wasn't a lot of getting off topic, but I can't say one that stood out especially.
+So there wasn't a lot of getting off topic or losing focus.

 Q: What would you say to someone trying to decide between this program and another marketing program?

 A: I would tell anyone who's looking for a program to really push and find out how specific and specialized you can get with your own interests.
 That’s one thing I like about this program, even though I didn't follow one of the specialization paths that you can.
-If you're really interested in digital content, you're going to get a good, holistic, integrated marketing communication degree and education, but you're also going to be able to focus on your interests.
+If you're really interested in digital content, for example, you're still going to get a good, holistic, integrated marketing communication degree and education, but you're also going to be able to focus on how to enhance digital content.

-It’s never gonna feel general or like something that doesn't apply to what you're doing.
-With this program, for me, the key was that in each class I could focus all of my work.
-All of the papers I wrote, all of the discussions on the industry that I'm working in, it really did fit with what I'm doing and that was key for me to make it feel like it wasn't a waste of time.
+The classes will never feel too general or like something that doesn't apply to what you're doing.
+With this program the key was that in each class I could focus my attention on my industry within that topic.
+All of the papers I wrote, all of the discussions could focus on the industry that I'm working in.
+The course content and coursework fit with what I'm doing professionally and that was key for me to make it feel like it wasn't a waste of time.

 Q: What does being a WVU alum mean to you?

 A: I am really proud of it.
-I went to a very small local college for undergrad, and people in my area kind of know it so I can say: “this is where I went,” and they're like, “oh yeah, that's this one.”
+I went to a very small local college for undergrad, and people in my area kind of know it so I can say: “this is where I went,” and they're like, “oh yeah, I (vaguely) know of it.”

-But WVU, everyone knows WVU.
+But with WVU-everyone knows WVU.
 It's the same level of accomplishment, but it's much more recognized.
-I can walk down the hall and see someone with a WVU T-shirt on and say, oh, that's where I just graduated from.
-Really having that connection with more alumni makes it a little bit more fun.
+I can walk down the hall and see someone with a WVU T-shirt on and say, “oh, that's where I just graduated from!”
+Having that connection with more alumni makes it a little bit more fun.

-The other thing is there's just much more content available to WVU.
-If you say, I really wanna learn about this information, that knowledge exists at WVU so that you can pull in those other specialties and that knowledge, which you don't always get at a smaller university.
+The other thing is there's much more content available at WVU than at a smaller university.
+If you really want to learn about a certain subject, that expertise exists in the WVU staff, so that you can pull in those other specialties and that knowledge, which you don't always get at a smaller university.